FUN HAWAII TRAVEL.COM

 Path to Thurston tube in Volcano National Park

-Hiking to the lava flow use to be within the park and accessible from the Chain of Craters Road.
+You used to be able to Hike to the lava flow within the park from a trail off of the Chain of Craters Road.
+This road descends 3,700 feet in 20 miles and ends where a lava flow crossed the road in 2003.
+Depending on changing volcanic activity, there may be opportunities for viewing active lava flows from the end of the road.
 We walked into the lava when it was flowing there in 2003.
 Oozing lava from the active volcano like the pictures below gives you an idea of what we saw on our walk.
 It is very exciting to watch fresh hot lava flowing.
 The tough part was walking into see it.
 The walk was several miles on jagged lava.

 Hot Lava